RuedigerMoeller/kontraktor/README.md

 ## What can I use it for ?

 * build modern microservice systems (java (JVM), nodejs) beyond the Limits of REST.
-Asynchronous, event sourced, encoding (fast binary, json for interop) and network transport independent (choose from TCP, WebSockets, Http-(Long Poll)).
+Asynchronous, event sourced, independent of encoding and network transport (choose from TCP, WebSockets, Http-(Long Poll), json or binary encoding).
 * power modern SPA apps with a java based webserver

 **Credits**: kontraktor makes use of many awesome open source libraries such as